 - Decide on a Spot

-Undeniably, many homeowners would rather have a container garden than making some space at their backyard where they can farm.
+Undeniably, many homeowners would rather have a container garden than making some space in their backyard where they can farm.

 The foods you want to grow can thrive or not thrive depending on the location you planted them.
 So, the first thing you have to do is to decide on a spot or location where you can grow your own food.